-- Networks are self healing; if one node drops off line, traffic is automatically routed to other nodes.
+- Networks are self-healing; if one node drops offline, traffic is automatically routed to other nodes.
 If the node comes back up, it is included back into the network

-- Crowd sourced infrastructure; as each network node is owned by an individual, the cost and responsibility is shared among the community
+- Crowd-sourced infrastructure; as each network node is owned by an individual, the cost and responsibility is shared among the community

 Several specific routing protocols have been developed for the network side of the system.
 Hazy Sighted Link State Routing Protocol (HSLS), BATMAN, OLSR HWMP and others.
 These work well with the existing 802.11 a/b/g wireless network hardware currently available.

 Since existing wireless adapter drivers do not yet support mesh networking, usually an additional piece of software is needed.
 There are several interesting ones, including HSMM-MESH, which was developed by Amateur Radio operators.
-Open source programs for Linux, Free BSD and other are available as well as commercial versions for Windows.
+Open-source programs for Linux, Free BSD and other are available as well as commercial versions for Windows.

 I was thinking that this might be useful for broadcast applications.
-For obvious reasons, this type of system would work best in densely populated urban and suburban areas, which is exactly the type of area that LPFM licenses might be hard to come by.
+For obvious reasons, this type of system would work best in densely populated urban and suburban areas, which is exactly the type of area in which LPFM licenses might be hard to come by.
 For those who do not have the time or wherewithal to apply for an LPFM license, or for those that simply don’t get a license due to scarcity of available channels, this could be a great way to cover a neighborhood or section of a city.
-The more people that participate in the mesh network, the stronger the network becomes.
-Additionally, by using FCC type accepted part 15 FM and AM transmitters as broadcast nodes, carrier current transmitters and leaky coax systems, the presence of the mesh network can be advertized to potential listeners, including directions on how to take part.
+The more people participate in the mesh network, the stronger the network becomes.
+Additionally, by using FCC type accepted part 15 FM and AM transmitters as broadcast nodes, carrier current transmitters, and leaky coax systems, the presence of the mesh network can be advertized to potential listeners, including directions on how to take part.